kai3341/systemPY/README.md

 may put your code.
 Then you may combine these `Unit` class mixins into the current `App` class, which composes your defined callbacks and runs in the right order.
-Depending on application type, these callbacks may be called by primary application or by you yourself
+Depending on application type, these callbacks may be called by primary application or by yourself